jps042/ComputerMonitorService/README.md

 # ComputerMonitorService
 Computer Monitor Service

-class ComputerMonitor {
+class HostInfo {

 <#
+.SYNOPSIS
+Gets network configuration information for a computer.

 .DESCRIPTION
-        The ComputerMonitor class retrieves network configuration information and certificate information for a list of computers, as well as storage information for each computer.
-It has a single constructor that takes an array of Active Directory computers as an argument, and three methods: Get-NetworkConfiguration, ReturnCertInfo, and Get-StorageInformation.
-The Get-NetworkConfiguration method returns a hashtable containing the network configuration information for the computers using the Get-NetworkConfiguration method of the HostInfo class.
-The ReturnCertInfo method returns a hashtable containing the certificate information for the computers using the Get-CertificateInformation method of the ComputerCertificateInformation class.
-The Get-StorageInformation method retrieves the storage information for each computer using the GetStorageInfo method of the StorageMonitoring class.
-        .PROPERTY HostInfo
-        A property that stores the HostInfo object for the class.
-        .PROPERTY ADComputers
-        A property that stores the array of Active Directory computers for the class.
-        .PROPERTY ComputerCertificateInformation
-        A property that stores the ComputerCertificateInformation object for the class.
-        .PROPERTY StorageMonitoring
-        A property that stores the StorageMonitoring object for the class.
+The HostInfo class allows you to retrieve network configuration information for a computer.
+It includes the IP address, default gateway, DNS domain, and DNS server for each network adapter on the computer.

+.PARAMETER ComputerNames
+An array of computer names to retrieve the network configuration for.

+.EXAMPLE
+$hostInfo = [HostInfo]::new(@("localhost", "server01", "server02"))
+$networkConfig = $hostInfo.Get-NetworkConfiguration()

+Retrieves the network configuration for the local computer and the servers "server01" and "server02".

+.NOTES
+This class requires the WMI cmdlets to be available on the system.
 #>

-    # Import the ActiveDirectory module
-    Import-Module ActiveDirectory

-    # Create a property to store the HostInfo object
-    [HostInfo]$HostInfo

-    # Create a property to store the AD computers
-    [PSObject[]]$ADComputers

-    # Create a property to store the StorageMonitoring object
-    [StorageMonitoring]$StorageMonitoring

-    # Create a default constructor that creates new HostInfo and StorageMonitoring objects with the list of computers passed in the ADComputers parameter
-    [ComputerMonitor]
+    [string[]]$ComputerNames

+    [HostInfo]
-    ComputerMonitor([PSObject[]]$ADComputers) {
+    HostInfo([string[]]$ComputerNames) {
-        $this.ADComputers = $ADComputers
-        $this.HostInfo = [HostInfo]::new($this.ADComputers.Name)
-        $this.ComputerCertificateInformation = [ComputerCertificateInformation]::new($this.AdComputers.Name)
-        $this.StorageMonitoring = [StorageMonitoring]::new($this.AdComputers.Name)
+        $this.ComputerNames = $ComputerNames
     }

+    function Get-NetworkConfiguration {
-    # Create a function to retrieve the network configuration information for the computers
+        # Use Get-WmiObject to retrieve the network configuration information for the computer
-    function Get-NetworkConfiguration() {
-        return $this.HostInfo.Get-NetworkConfiguration()
+        $networkInfo = Get-WmiObject -Class Win32_NetworkAdapterConfiguration -Property IPAddress, DefaultIPGateway, DNSDomain, DNSServerSearchOrder

+        # Create a hashtable to store the results
+        $result = @{}

+        # Iterate over each network adapter and add the information to the results
+        foreach ($adapter in $networkInfo) {
+            $result.InterfaceAlias = $adapter.SettingID
+            $result.IPAddress = $adapter.IPAddress[0]
+            $result.DefaultGateway = $adapter.DefaultIPGateway[0]
+            $result.DNSDomain = $adapter.DNSDomain
+            $result.DNSServer = $adapter.DNSServerSearchOrder[0]
         }

-    function ReturnCertInfo {
-        # Return the certificate information for the computers being monitored
-        return $this.ComputerCertificateInformation.Get-CertificateInformation()
-    }

-    function Get-StorageInformation {
-        # Return the storage information for the computers being monitored
+        # Return the results
-        return $this.StorageMonitoring.GetStorageInfo()
-    }

-     function Export-ADComputers() {
-        return $this.ADComputers
+        return $result
     }
 }